fcignoli/fcignoli/README.md

 -->
 I am a physics student at the Faculty of Sciences of the University of Buenos Aires.
 My topics of interest lies in the intersection between physics (particularly dynamics) and machine learning.

-Currently, I am working on the development of a position detection algorithm by analyzing audio signals using Deep Learning and dimensionality reduction techniques.
-The project aims to automatically detect bird positions through their songs in their natural environment.

 <!--My CV can be downloaded from here [cv_cignoli_felipe_2022.pdf](https://github.com/fcignoli/fcignoli/files/7629562/cv_cignoli_felipe_2021.pdf). -->

 You can contact me by twitter @fecgnl.